 - Voy a la fiesta de cumpleaños de María y llevo un regalo. → I am going to Maria’s birthday party and I am taking/bringing a present.

-Now, I would like to hear which mistakes are the most challenging for you and why.
-Also, do you know any other common mistakes English speakers make?
+So now, tell us, what mistakes are the most challenging for you and why?
+Also, are you familiar with some other mistakes English speakers make in Spanish?